uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-background-processing-Background-App-Refresh-Task.md

 }
 ```

-One more thing that needs to be done.
-When the app enters to the background, we will start scheduling background tasks.
+When the app enters the background, schedule both tasks so the system knows to run them later.

 ```swift
 func applicationDidEnterBackground(_ application: UIApplication) {